maxkapur/maxkapur.github.io/_posts/2050-11-20-rbenv-vs-conda.markdown

 ---

-Too-long post in which I explain why I am using conda instead of rbenv to install Ruby inside of the CI job that builds this static site.
+Too-long post in which I explain why I am using conda instead of rbenv to install Ruby inside of the CI job that builds this static site.<!--more-->

+# The problem

-**The problem:** I wanted to make the GitHub Action that builds this static site more portable by replacing the
+I wanted to make the GitHub Action that builds this static site more portable by replacing the
 [parade of third-party GitHub Actions](https://github.com/maxkapur/maxkapur.github.io/actions/runs/11923415581/workflow) with simple shell scripts.